b3m2a1/mathematica-BTools/README.md

 ## BTools Mathematica Application

-The BTools application is a standard Mathematica application.
+The BTools application is a multi-use mathematica application, largely devoted to simplifying the development process.

 It has an auto-generated initialization file that loads the subpackages in a programmatic manner